Meet the black Americans going home to China

 Chelsea Hayes was born and raised in San Jose, California.

-Hayes' great-grandfather immigrated to Jamaica from Kowloon, Hong Kong, and her great-grandfather and father were both born in Kingston, Jamaica.
+Hayes' great-grandfather immigrated to Jamaica from Kowloon, Hong Kong, and her grandfather and father were both born in Kingston, Jamaica.

 "Growing up with my African-American mother, I always identified myself as a black woman," says the 26-year-old.

-Note: This article was updated on December 27, 2016 to correctly identify the heritage of Paula Madison's father, and to correct a quote at Madison's request.